nwoodard-cs/roman-numeral-converter/README.md

 ```

 ### Testing Methodology
-- Incorrect URI format should produce a message with `status 404`
-- All invalid inputs should produce a meaningful message with `status 400`
+The unit tests for this project are focused on converter functionality and error reporting.
-- Validating query parameter
+- Validate query parameter
     - Check endpoints: `1` and `MAX_VALUE`
     - Check handling of invalid inputs
         - Nonintegers
         - Zero
         - Negative
         - Over max
+- Check that error messages are consistently passed to route
+Network functionality has not been covered in the tests.
+Network requirements include
+- Incorrect URI format should produce a message with `status 404`
+- All invalid inputs should produce a meaningful message with `status 400`
 ### Testing Coverage Report
-Statements : 71.88% ( 23/32 )
+- Statements : 71.88% ( 23/32 )
-Branches   : 58.33% ( 7/12 )
+- Branches   : 58.33% ( 7/12 )
-Lines      : 74.07% ( 20/27 )
+- Lines      : 74.07% ( 20/27 )

 ## Packaging Layout
 - Configuration and JSON files are in the root directory